salesforce/eslint-plugin-lwc/docs/rules/no-unexpected-wire-adapter-usages.md

 ## Enforce wire adapters to be used with `wire` decorator (no-unexpected-wire-adapter-usages)

-This rule offers a way to enforce that wire adapters are only used in the `wire` decorator.
-It prevents imperative invocation, reassignment, and so on.
+This rule prevents unexpected wire adapter usage by ensuring that they are only used via the `wire` decorator.

 ### Rule details